intellij-japanese/intellij-resources-ja/README.md

 product after it had released Japanese editions in 2006. https://www.jetbrains.com/company/press/press-archive/pr_060206.html

+## Prerequisite

+You need to have Java Runtime Environment version 1.8 or later.

 ## How to generate resource file for Intellij community

 Please call Gradle build system `gradlew` command from console.